amiaopensource/vrecord/README.md

 Vrecord will then prompt you for a unique ID.
 The ID that you type in will become a prefix for the filename of all the resulting files in that recording session.
 After entering your unique ID you will be asked to press enter enter to start recording.
 Press enter and start playing your tape.
 The vrecord window will appear.

 #### A Few Quirks
 When you start recording there may be several seconds of delay before the vrecord window actually appears.
-But don't worry, once you've pressed enter vrecord is already capturing.
+But don't worry, once you've pressed enter, vrecord is already capturing.

 If you are watching the videotape on a separate monitor and the video feeds on vrecord appear to be slightly behind the monitor, don't panic; all of your video has still been captured.

 ### Clearing the Configuration File